many books, so little time.

 Read about the remarkable real world example of giving staff autonomy and responsibility; even choosing their own salary.

 Designing a consumer product or service?
 This is an insanely valuable read.
-Buy it right now.
+Buy it right now (this link goes to a new, 5th Edition of the book)

 As a repeated co-founder, I’ve never read this thoroughly; but I have given it as a gift and the feedback was that it is brilliant.
 ‘Nuff said.